-(a) To be clear, I was convicted of one count of criminal harassment of a police officer for which I received 2 years, and 2 counts of obstructing a peace officer in a cold case homicide for which I received 6 months on each count to run concurrent.
+(a) To be clear, I was wrongfully convicted on one count of criminal harassment of a police officer for which I received 2 years, and 2 counts of obstructing a peace officer in a cold case homicide for which I received 6 months on each count to run concurrent.
 Amounting to a 30 month prison sentence.

 NOTE: The criminal harassment charge was because I had named corrupt officers on my previous websites and this one officer stated that he feared for his safety and that of his family, because his name and corrupt acts were posted.
 That officer was also involved in the 2 obstruction charges. (more to follow)

 2. On arrival at Drumheller prison on the 10th Day of December 2013, I was placed on Unit 9 which is Drumheller prisons gang unit.

 3. Within 24 hours I was informed by a senior member of the prison staff that the entire prison was aware of who I was.
 And that the Calgary Police Service and the RCMP had reached out to prison staff from the top down, and that there was a target on my back.
 And that my stay there would not be an easy or pleasant one.